 First-time yogis often imagine a yoga class of people gracefully contorting themselves into unattainable, pretzel-like positions.
 This misconception frequently stops a participant from joining an in-studio yoga class.
 Those that do darken the doors, then have a hard time immersing themselves in the practice as they are waiting for those around them to start bending their bodies like a contortionist.
 This concept of yoga, is simply not true.
 To say that you must be flexible to do yoga, is like saying you must be in shape to go to the gym.

-The Vinyasa Yoga practiced by Baptiste Power Yoga Studios, like Yoga Body Shop, is more focused on a system of breathing that encourages adaptation and modification to accommodate each yogi as they are.
+The Vinyasa Yoga practiced by innovative studios, like Yoga Body Shop, is more focused on a system of breathing that encourages adaptation and modification to accommodate each yogi as they are.
 Flexibility is not a goal, nor a qualification, of a successful yoga journey.
 It, however, can be a biproduct.
 In fact, regular yoga practice can help with conditions that impact range of motion over time.
 The irony is that when you accept yourself just as you are, then change is possible.
 Your limitations are no longer a roadblock, but an opportunity.

 What do you have to keep in mind when embarking on your new yoga journey so that you see the opportunity, and not the roadblock?